Optimizing soft robots to perform specific tasks is a huge computational problem, but a new model can help.

 Soft robotics is a relatively new field of research, but it holds promise for advanced robotics.
 For instance, flexible bodies could offer safer interaction with humans, better object manipulation, and more maneuverability, among other benefits.

 Control of robots in simulations relies on an “observer,” a program that computes variables that see how the soft robot is moving to complete a task.
 In previous work, the researchers decomposed the soft robot into hand-designed clusters of simulated particles.
-Particles contain important information that help narrow down the robot’s possible movements.
+Particles contain important information that helps narrow down the robot’s possible movements.
 If a robot attempts to bend a certain way, for instance, actuators may resist that movement enough that it can be ignored.
 But, for such complex robots, manually choosing which clusters to track during simulations can be tricky.

 Building off that work, the researchers designed a “learning-in-the-loop optimization” method, where all optimized parameters are learned during a single feedback loop over many simulations.
 And, at the same time as learning optimization — or “in the loop” — the method also learns the state representation.